sandialabs/Spitfire/readme.md

 ### `TabProps` for Presumed PDF Mixing Models
 Spitfire can leverage the [TabProps](https://gitlab.multiscale.utah.edu/common/TabProps/) code developed at the University of Utah to provide presumed PDF mixing models.
 TabProps also provides arbitrary order piecewise Lagrange interpolants for structured data in up to five dimensions.
-A Python interface is under development and may be built to enable these capabilities in Spitfire.
+A Python interface may be built to enable these capabilities in Spitfire.
 Without TabProps, Spitfire still provides fully featured reaction modeling capabilities, so if you aren't interested in mixing models, installing TabProps is optional.